WineEducation.com

 Plain old Red Table Wine, without a specific variety listed often offers great value.
 Imported versions tend to be less of a bargain, no matter what their price, because of the cost of shipping, and the damage to the wine from the shipping itself.

-In White Wines:
+For White Wines:

 Sauvignon Blanc (Fume Blanc) is one of the most food friendly white wines, and is available in a huge variety of styles, almost all of them affordable.